emanuelsip/Nuxt-2-firehost/README.md

             },
             ...
 ```
+*Or you can simply install every dependency with npm install*

-6. Install all packages on /folder/functions/ run:
+6. Install all packages on /folder/functions/, run:

 ```
 npm install
 ```

 7. Add to /folder/functions/nuxt.config.js: